 This model is wonderful for investors of the platform’s coin but devastating for startups trying to run a smart contract on the platform’s virtual machine.
-If the price of the platform’s coin increases by 20% in fiat value, so does the cost of running a contract on that platform, even if gas prices remain constant.
+If the price of the platform’s coin increases by 20% in fiat value, so does the cost of running a contract on that platform.
+This is true if we assume that gas fees remain constant.
 However, gas fees don’t remain constant.

 On the contrary, gas fees are variable.
-In times of severe congestion, when many processes are being submitted to the network at the same time, gas prices often increase in addition to increases in the price of the platform’s coin.
+In times of severe congestion, when many processes are being submitted to the network at the same time, gas prices often increase in addition to increases in the price of the platform’s coin relative to fiat currencies.

 For example, gas fees may increase from 1/20 to 1/10 of a platform’s coin per transaction.
 In other words, gas prices may double.
 If the price of the platform’s coin also jumps by, say, 20%, then the price of executing a single process actually increases by 140% [from 0.05*(coin price) to 0.1*1.2(coin price)].

 A select few smart contract platforms, notably EOS, do not use gas, but this does not mean there are no hidden costs.
 EOS developers must rent resources (storage space, network bandwidth, and computational power) to run contracts.
-It is a bit more friendly towards end-users, as they don’t have to pay gas to interact with a contract (a game for example), but it does not solve the underlying issue.
-Ethereum is reportedly considering adopting a rental fee-based model similar to that of EOS.
+It is a bit more friendly towards end-users, as they don’t have to pay gas to interact with a contract (a game, for example), but it does not solve the underlying issue.

 Unstable Price Pressure